 Your first year at UNH offers an amazing opportunity to meet new people, starting with your roommates!
 Most first-year roommates are randomly matched based on their answers to 7 lifestyle questions on the housing application.
 Assignments are typically available in early July.
 An email will be sent to your UNH account with instructions for looking up your assignment and roommate.
 We encourage you to contact your roommate to introduce yourself and to begin talking about things like who will bring what, who might like the top bunk and what you hope to get out of the roommate experience.

-While moving into your first residence hall can be an exciting time, it can also be a time of change as you navigate living with a roommate.
-Here are some tips to help make the situation less stressful.
+We understand that moving into your first residence hall is an exciting time, but it can also be a time of change as you navigate living with a roommate.
+Here are some tips to help make the situation less stressful!

 The past is the past

 Don’t let any past conflicts you may have had spoil your roommate experience.

 Remember to be respectful and polite, even if you’ve known them for years.
 And don’t just assume that they’ll be okay with something.
 Always ask what they think, from putting up a new poster to inviting mutual friends to spend the night.

 Remember people change